 Serious traumatic incidents in the workplace pose a significant risk for psychological harm.
 Such events frequently involve a threat to life or safety, most often related to first responders and high-risk work.
 But any situation in any job that leaves a person feeling overwhelmed can affect their ability to work and cope.
 This can include perceptions of conflict, bullying, harassment, betrayal or humiliation in the workplace.

 The objective facts do not determine whether an event will affect someone negatively.
 Rather, the negative impact is determined by a person's subjective emotional experience of the event combined with their level of resilience.
 The more unprepared or helpless someone feels in a situation, the more likely they may be at risk for harm.
-However, when you prepare employees for challenging situations and help them develop relevant problem-solving skills, the risk of harm can be reduced.
+When you prepare employees for challenging situations and help them develop relevant problem-solving skills, the risk of harm can be reduced.

 The need for team resilience